yifan-hou/universal_manipulation_interface/notes.md

 It might not corresponds properly to the zarr storage.
 For example, the shape meta "robot0_eef_rot_axis_angle_wrt_start" is completely created in the dataset class, based on some entries in zarr that are not listed in shape meta.

+## Computing poses "wrt start pose"
+This is to give the policy a concept of where the base is, so as to properly tell concepts like "left or right" in the camera view.

+A side effect is that there are duplicate information in the shape_meta (two eef_pose), which is fine for nn policies.

+## latency matching in data vs. inference
+You can add latency in data (see shape meta), so the training will consider latency matching.
+The other option is to add latency matching in inference.
+This has the advantage of flexibility for different latencies.
+Downside is to drop data frames for the faster modality.

+Default uses inference latency matching only.
+The latency in shape_meta is set to zero.

+## What to update when action is changed
+* xxxtask_dataset.py
+* xxxtask.yaml (shape_meta)
+* train_xxx_workspace.py/log_action_mse

 # Question